gwbres/zynq7-sdr/README.md

   userspace program is found in the userspace subdirectory.

 ###### xps-edk
 Contains valid IPs to use with the XPS/EDK Xilinx tool.
-The driver subdirectory contains the related kernel drivers.

 #### help
 - - -